andre-st/goodreads-toolbox/likeminded.md

 **Latest version:**
-- loading data could take a month given too many books  &rArr;  prefer a separate _"best-of"_ shelf over the _"All"_ or _"Read"_ shelves:
+- loading data could take a month given too many books  &rArr;  prefer a separate _"best-of"_ shelf over _"All"_ or _"Read"_:
-	- with 100 representative books
+	- with _100_ good but rare books: the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers, ...)
 	- quickly add books via Goodreads' [batch edit](https://2.bp.blogspot.com/-MBcqYj2mK_I/UsyW06AX43I/AAAAAAAAEdE/5V5z2_XJaCI/s1600/Step+1&2.jpg) mode
-	- or specify multiple smaller shelves via `--shelf` parameter
+	- alternatively specify multiple smaller shelves via `--shelf` parameter
-	- add good but rare books to your _"best-of"_ shelf: the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers, ...)
 - make sure you have some _Gigabytes_ of free diskspace in `/tmp/`
 - there's no way to load _all_ reviews of a book, but the program tries different things to get as many reviews as possible.